ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

    | ICMP       | Any           | 0.0.0.0/0 | Type: **8**,Code: **Leave empty**| This rule allows the frontend server to be pinged by any host. |
    {: caption="Inbound rules" caption-side="bottom"}

-3. Next, add this **outbound** rule.

    | Protocol | Destination type | Destination | Value    | Description |
    |------------|---------------|----------|-----------|----------|
    | TCP         | Security group | vpc-pubpriv-backend-sg | Ports 80-80  | This rule allows the frontend server to communicate with the backend server. |
    {: caption="Outbound rules" caption-side="bottom"}

-   The port of the backend depends on the software you are installing on the virtual server.
-This tutorial uses a web server listening on port 80.
-1. Access the frontend instance again at `http://<floating-ip-address-of-the-frontend-vsi>` to view the welcome page of the web server.
+5. Access the frontend instance again at `http://<floating-ip-address-of-the-frontend-vsi>` to view the welcome page of the web server.

 ### Test the connectivity between the frontend and the backend